-Version Issue Date Sections Updated 3.1.1.1 22/10/2019 Physical Properties
+Version Issue Date Sections Updated

+4.1.1.1 22/10/2019 Physical Properties

+5.1.1.1 01/11/2019 One-off system update.
+NOTE: This may or may not change the GHS classification

 Other information

 Classification of the preparation and its individual components has drawn on official and authoritative sources as well as independent review by the Chemwatch Classification committee using available literature references.